 As the coronavirus pandemic continues to surge across the country, these are situations more and more people may find themselves in.

-What should you do if someone in your household starts to show COVID-19 symptoms or tests positive for the disease?
-Here’s some guidance for keeping your sick family member as comfortable as possible while limiting the chance that the virus will spread easily in your household.
+What should you do if someone in your household starts to show COVID-19 symptoms or tests positive for the virus?
+Here’s some guidance on how to care for someone who has COVID-19 while limiting the chance that the virus will spread easily in your household.

 The coronavirus spreads mainly when people who are infected come in close contact with others.
 A home where people spend many hours a day together is a prime spot for this to happen.